U.S. government sues Fiat Chrysler over excess emissions

 Automakers around the world are facing diesel scrutiny.

-German prosecutors searched Daimler AG sites on Tuesday as part of a fraud probe related to false advertising and the possible manipulation of exhaust-gas after-treatment in diesel cars, the German carmaker said in a statement.
+German prosecutors searched Daimler AG sites on Tuesday as part of a diesel fraud probe.

-Earlier this month, the German automaker dropped plans to seek U.S. approval to sell 2017 Mercedes-Benz diesel models.Report Typo/Error
+Earlier this month, Daimler dropped plans to seek U.S. approval to sell 2017 Mercedes-Benz diesel models.Report Typo/Error